AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 The basic structure of the Adobe Campaign data model can be described as follows:

-* **Recipient table**: The data model relies on a main table which is by default the Recipient table (xxl:nmsRecipientXl)).
+* **Recipient table**: The data model relies on a main table which is by default the Recipient table (nmsRecipient).
 This table enables to store all the marketing profiles.

     :bulb: For more on the Recipient table, see [this section](#ootb-profiles).